-Since I was a little lad I've been fascinated in football and more so where games are played.
-With my love of travel and curiosity of the game I wanted to visit as many grounds and see games wherever possible.
-I was lucky that my Dad also loves the game and spent so much of his spare time taking me to matches.
-As I got older the boundaries widened owing to my location and increased wages to Europe and indeed The World.
-The sight of a stand or a floodlight pylon in the distance immediately hightens my senses and eagerness for a closer look.
+I was fortunate that my Dad also loved the game and spent so much of his spare time taking me to matches.
+As I got older the boundaries widened owing to my location and increased wages to Europe and indeed the world.
+The sight of a stand or a floodlight pylon in the distance immediately heightens my senses and eagerness for a closer look.

 I hope this site gives you the chance to share in my pleasure and experiences and maybe one day set you on the road to adventure.
-If you get half as much out of the hobby as I've done I can guarantee some great memories, good friends and stories to pass on to future generations.
+If you get half as much out of the hobby as I've done, I can guarantee some great memories, good friends and stories to pass on to future generations.

-Give your local club a go today.
-They'll be pleased to see you!
+Give your local club a try today.
+They'll be delighted to see you!

 Please feel free to post any comments (please use sensible language - I want everyone to be able to enjoy reading) or ask any questions relating to visiting grounds or events.
 If you want to see any ground reviewed please let me know.
 It will take quite some time for everywhere to appear, but make sure you keep having a look as the site is continually updated.

 If you click on a lot of the pictures you will get a larger version on your screen.

 I have also added links to video clips on YouTube where appropriate for those of you who are bored of reading or are filling in time at work.
 I haven't always gone for the most obvious choices, but items that will be in some cases unusual but always historically interesting.

 Monday, February 18, 2019

 Fortunately, Hendon FC have a very good archive, which has assisted my recollection of the game.
 The visitors gave it a good go in the first half; which ended goalless, before Chris Duffy put the hosts ahead just after the interval.